-Currently the Fuels Division consists of a Fuels Battalion Chief, a Fire Inspector, a Crew Supervisor, and nineteen Crewmembers.
+Currently the Fuels Division consists of the Fire Marshal, a Forester, a Fire Inspector, a Crew Supervisor, a Crew Foreman and twenty-four Crewmembers.

 Completed Projects

 In the 2008 fuels reduction season the crew completed two major projects contained in the District's CWPP; the Stateline 1 and 3 projects.